cloud66/help-old/_posts/stack-features/2012-01-09-manifest-files.md

 - <b>ruby&#95;version</b><br/>
 Specify the version of Ruby to use (overridden if present in Gemfile)
 - <b>asset&#95;pipeline&#95;precompile</b><br/>
-Specify whether to use asset pipeline compilation
+Specify whether to use asset pipeline compilation - this will be taken into account during redeployment
 - <b>do&#95;initial&#95;db&#95;schema&#95;load</b><br/>
 Specify whether to perform "rake db:schema:load" on new builds
 - <b>reserved&#95;server&#95;memory</b><br/>
 A value in MB that Cloud 66 will assume should be left available.
-This will affect any automatically calculated values
+This will affect any automatically calculated values, and will be taken into account during redeployment
 - <b>passenger&#95;process&#95;memory</b><br/>
-A value in MB that Cloud 66 will use for each passenger process when calculating the passenger&#95;max&#95;pool&#95;size (Passenger-based stacks only)
+A value in MB that Cloud 66 will use for each passenger process when calculating the passenger&#95;max&#95;pool&#95;size (Passenger-based stacks only) - this will be taken into account during redeployment
 - <b>nginx</b><br/>
-Specify configurations for Nginx, eg. CORS and [Perfect Forward Secrecy](http://en.wikipedia.org/wiki/Perfect_forward_secrecy)
+Specify configurations for Nginx, eg. CORS and [Perfect Forward Secrecy](http://en.wikipedia.org/wiki/Perfect_forward_secrecy) - this will be taken into account when your Nginx configuration is reloaded.

 <pre class="terminal">
 ... rails: